LnxFCA/balatro-mods/first-round-joker/README.md

 > NOTE: While this mod provides similar functionality to `Choose First Shop Joker`,
 > this mod is an independent work not related in any way to the former.

-To activate the mod, you must hover over a valid Joker card and press the `F` key.
+To activate the mod, you must hover over a valid Joker card and the activation key, by default `F`, you can change it on mod options.

 Once a valid Joker card is activated, the selected Joker will appear in the first-round shop.

-> NOTE: The Joker will have a "Negative" effect applied.
-You can disable it
-> in the mod configuration menu.
+The Joker will have a "Negative" effect applied.
+You can disable it in the mod configuration menu.

 After you purchase the Joker or click the `Next round` button, the game returns to its normal behavior in subsequent rounds.

-> NOTE: You can't use this mod on "undiscovered" Jokers.
-Using the activation
-> process on an "undiscovered" Joker has no effect at all.
+You can't use this mod on "undiscovered" Jokers.
+Using the activation process on an "undiscovered" Joker has no effect at all.

 The activation process must be performed every time the game launches, unless you activate the "Save selected Joker" option.

+## Features

+The mod has the following features:

+- Custom keyboard shortcut (keybind)
+- Use the Joker card base price (without Negative edition price)
+- Save the selected Joker

 ## Planned features

-- Possibility of disabling the "Edition" effect applied.

-- Instead of using a keyboard key, show a overlay menu where players can pick they desired Joker.
-[Pending]
+- Show an overlay menu where the user can select available Jokers, when the activation key is pressed. [doing]

 - Improve integration with other mods as per users request.